tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 has a fourth argument that provides settings for the property.
 These settings are critical for describing how the property is managed by the ``ChadoStorage`` backend.
 The settings are an associative array of key-value pairs that specify an "action" to perform for each property and corresponding helper information.

+Several of the actions use a **path** specification, which is a sequence of join actions to reach the desired column in the desired table.
+For example if the base table for the record is `feature` and we want to retrieve the organism species, then the path would be: `feature.organism_id>organism.organism_id;species`.
+Separate multiple joins with a semicolon.
+For example to get the infraspecific type name of an organism: `feature.organism_id>organism.organism_id;organism.type_id>cvterm.cvterm_id;name`.
+If we want a column in the base table, then the path might be as simple as: `feature.feature_id`.

 The following actions can be used:

 - **store_id**: indicates that the value of this property will hold the record ID (or primary key ID) of the record in the base table of Chado.
 Common base tables include: analysis, feature, stock, pub, organism.
+There will only be a single store_id action in any given field.
 This action uses the following key/value pairs:

-  - **chado_table**: (required) the name of the table that this property will get stored in.
-This will always be the base table name (e.g. feature).
-  - **chado_column**: (required) the name of the column in the table where This property value will get stored.
-This will always be the primary key of the base table (e.g., feature_id).
+  - **path**: (required) this path specifies the primary key of the base table, and is composed of the base table name, a period, and the primary key of the base table (e.g., feature_id).
+  - **drupal_store**: (required) this setting should always be TRUE for this action.

 - **store_link**: indicates that the value of this property will hold the value of a foreign key ID to the base table.
 A property with this action is required for fields that provide ancillary information about a record but that information is not stored in a column of the base table, but instead in a linked table.
 Examples for such a situation would be values from property table: e.g., analysisprop, featureprop, stockprop, etc.
   This action uses the following key/value pairs:

-  - **chado_table**: (required) the name of the linked table (e.g. analysisprop)
-  - **chado_column**: (required) the name of the foreign key column that links to the base table (e.g. analysis_id)
+  - **path**: (required) this path specifies the primary key of the linking table, and is composed of a join to the linking table's foreign key, for example `$base_table . '.' . $base_pkey_col . '>' . $linker_table . '.' . $linker_fkey_col`.
-  - **drupal_store**: (requited) this setting should always be TRUE for this action.
+  - **drupal_store**: (required) this setting should always be TRUE for this action.
     This forces Tripal to store this value in the Drupal field tables.
 Without this, Tripal cannot link the fields in Drupal with a base record.